Cray-HPE/docs-csm/install/README.md

 More information can be found on the [BICAN Technical Summary](../operations/network/management_network/bican_technical_summary.md).
 Review the BICAN summary before continuing with the CSM install.
 For detailed BICAN documentation, see [BICAN Technical Details](../operations/network/management_network/bican_technical_details.md).

+## NVIDIA CPU and GPU notice

+Servers with NVIDIA CPUs and GPUs are not supported by CSM 1.6.0.
+Systems with these servers should not be installed with CSM 1.6.0

 ## High-level overview of CSM install